-Our clients refurbished the property beautifully with a fantastic modern kitchen and family bathroom, but the tired furniture and furnishings in the rest of the house was really letting it down.
-We brought in a lot of rental furniture to create a cohesive smart look, but tried to use as much of our clients’ belongings as possible.
-We did have to buy a few soft furnishings and accessories for them in order to finish the look.
+Our clients had beautifully refurbished this 4 bedroom property with a fantastic modern kitchen and family bathroom, but the tired looking furniture and furnishings in the rest of the house was letting it down.
+We created a smart, cohesive scheme with rental furniture whilst incorporating as many of our clients’ belongings as possible and purchased soft furnishings and accessories to complete the look.

 This beautiful and very large room had old fashioned and tired furniture and furnishings which did not suit the modern fireplace and high tech colourful under shelving lighting.
 The wall lights were also restricting placement of wall art.
 The curtains, whilst good quality were too heavy and dated.

 We provided contemporary rental furniture and bought some striking cushions.
 We removed the wall lights and added a large mirror and much needed wall art.
 We had neutral off-white roman blinds made-to-measure very quickly which better show-cased the beautiful grand bay windows.
 The very large room was then divided into 3 zones:

 - A formal sitting area centred around the modern fireplace

 - A reading area in the bay window using the client’s chaise longue (it was originally lost in the master bedroom)

 The extension to the house was very modern with a fantastic new white kitchen, but the old fashioned dining furniture, tired sofa and clutter really let it down.
 The unusual chair was worth keeping however.
 The curtains were also just sheets hanging precariously from the large patio windows.

 We had new voile curtains made-to-measure to soften the windows.
 Provided contemporary rental furniture and bought new cushions to add interest and colour to the sofa, emphasizing the lovely brick wall.
 A rug and coffee table help separate that area from the dining area.
 New more contemporary ceiling lights were also sourced to finish off the look.